cdfishe1/weather-app/README.md

 * Used javascript to dynamically create and populate the contents of elements.
 * Used array methods to deduplicate saved cities and to display them in alphabetical order
 * Used a details element to provide a simple dropdown list to hide or show the saved cities.
+* Saved cities will relaunch search on button click.
 * Used css grid and flexbox to make the site responsive.